 On the issue of resilience and mental health, Panter-Brick has been a keynote speaker at the United Nations, contributed to international media broadcasts, and presented at international iNGO dissemination events, the World Health Organization, the World Bank, and the United States Institute of Peace.
 She leads research initiatives to develop effective partnerships between scholars, practitioners, and policymakers.
-An example of recent work strengthening the evidence base for mental health and resilience interventions with refugee youth was funded by the Wellcome Trust and the UK Government under the Elrha’s R2HC Program.
-She publishes extensively in biomedical and social sciences journals, and has coedited seven books, most recently Medical Humanitarianism (Penn Press 2015) and Pathways to Peace (MIT Press, 2014).
+Her work with Syrian refugee youth in Jordan is an example of scientific research evaluating the extent to which interventions can alleviate stress, boost resilience, and improve lives in war-affected communities (https://www.elrha.org/project/yale-psychosocial-call2/).
+She publishes extensively in biomedical and social sciences journals (see https://pubmed.ncbi.nlm.nih.gov/?term=panter-brick), and has coedited seven books, most recently Medical Humanitarianism (Penn Press 2015) and Pathways to Peace (MIT Press, 2014).

 Her teaching at Yale includes interdisciplinary courses on global health equity, humanitarian interventions, conflict and resilience.